Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Episodic Meta-Learning for Graph Foundation Models

 The only training signal is the episodic query loss.
 As a result, the encoder is optimized directly for what matters at evaluation time: producing embeddings from which a small support set can induce an accurate linear decision rule.
 This training--evaluation alignment is the key difference from post-hoc readouts on frozen GFM embeddings.

+\paragraph{\modelname{}++.} We also evaluate \modelname{}++, which consumes one episode per task type (NC, LP, GC) within the same gradient update via gradient accumulation~\citep{yang2022efficient}, rather than sampling a single task per step.
+This trades roughly 3$\times$ per-step compute for a more balanced per-task signal (Section~\ref{sec:experiments}).

-\paragraph{Pre-training costs in Graph Foundation Models.} Link-prediction pre-training~\citep{xia2024anygraph,liu_one_2024,huang_prodigy_2023,liu2023graphprompt} samples $N_{\text{neg}}$ negative edges per positive, for per-epoch cost $\mathcal{O}(|E| \cdot N_{\text{neg}} \cdot d_z)$; contrastive pre-training~\citep{you_graph_2021} scales similarly with in-batch negatives.
-Each \modelname{} step instead processes a single episode with $n_s = K \cdot C$ support examples and $Q \cdot C$ query examples, fits the readout in closed form at $\mathcal{O}(n_s^3 + n_s^2 d_z)$, and uses negative samples only for link-prediction episodes.
-Since $n_s \ll |E|$, and node- and graph-classification episodes require no negatives, the per-step cost is dominated by a single encoder pass over $\mathcal{O}((K+Q)C)$ examples.
-Combined with the absence of an iterative MAML-style inner loop~\citep{finn2017model}, this yields the 8$\sim$27$\times$ wall-clock speedup reported in Section~\ref{sec:experiments}.
+\paragraph{Pre-training costs in Graph Foundation Models.} Link-prediction pre-training~\citep{xia2024anygraph,liu_one_2024,huang_prodigy_2023,liu2023graphprompt} samples $N_{\text{neg}}$ negatives per positive edge, giving per-epoch cost $\mathcal{O}(|E|N_{\text{neg}}d_z)$; contrastive pre-training~\citep{you_graph_2021} scales similarly with in-batch negatives.
+Each \modelname{} step instead processes one episode with $n_s=KC$ support and $QC$ query examples, fits the ridge readout in closed form at $\mathcal{O}(n_s^3+n_s^2d_z)$, and uses negatives only for link-prediction episodes.
+Because $n_s \ll |E|$ and node-/graph-classification episodes require no negatives, the cost is dominated by one encoder pass over $\mathcal{O}((K+Q)C)$ examples, explaining the 8$\sim$27$\times$ wall-clock speedup reported in Section~\ref{sec:experiments}.